lsacera/retail_demo/README.md

 ## Setup

  - Clone this repository to a local folder in order to have all the resources available.

  `git clone https://github.com/lsacera/retail_demo`
  - Go to the cloned folder and create all the docker containers using the docker command:

  `docker compose up -d`
- - Once the machines are created, there are some resources that should be copied inside several of them.
+ - Once the machines are created, wait a couple of minutes to let all the services start.
+You can check the status by executing the command `docker ps`.
+ Also, the status of control center can be checked in the url `http://localhost:9021`.
+ Some needed resources must be copied in the the contaniers.
 Execute the following commands:

  `chmod +x copy_resources.sh`